One person, one gun: Why the Bill to amend Arms Act has left gun owners fuming

 Ban on firearms:

-The Act bans manufacture, sale, use, transfer, conversion, testing or proofing of firearms without license.
-It also prohibits shortening of firearm barrel or conversion of imitation firearms into firearms without a license.
+The Act bans the manufacture, sale, use, transfer, conversion, testing or proofing of firearms without a license.
+It also prohibits the shortening of firearm barrel or conversion of imitation firearms into firearms without a license.
 The Bill also prohibits obtaining or procuring un-licensed firearms, and the conversion of one category of firearms to another without a license.
-It also allows members of rifle clubs or associations to use any firearm for target practice instead of only point 22 bore rifles or air rifles.
+It also allows members of rifle clubs or associations to use any firearm for target practice instead of the only point 22 bore rifles or air rifles.

 Increase in punishment:

 The Bill amends the punishment in relation to several offences.
-The Act specifies the punishment for: (i) dealing in un-licensed firearms, including their manufacture, procurement, sale, transfer, conversion, (ii) the shortening or conversion of a firearm without a licence, and (iii) import or export of banned firearms.
+The Act specifies the punishment for (i) dealing in un-licensed firearms, including their manufacture, procurement, sale, transfer, conversion, (ii) the shortening or conversion of a firearm without a licence, and (iii) import or export of banned firearms.
 The punishment for these offences is between three years and seven years, along with a fine.
 The Bill increases the punishment to between seven years and life imprisonment, along with a fine.

 The Act punishes acquisition, possession or carrying of prohibited ammunition without a license, with imprisonment between five and ten years, along with fine.
 The Bill increases the punishment to imprisonment between seven and 14 years, along with fine.
 A court may impose a punishment of lesser than seven years, with recorded reasons.